 A stroke liaison sister provides support and advice to patients and their families regarding a patient’s diagnosis and their care needs, secondary prevention and rehabilitation, within the hospital setting.
 They support the team with complex issues, such as discharge planning or mental capacity issues.

-A care manager can advise on services to provide personal care, domestic help, respite care, meal services and benefits.
+A care navigator can advise on services to provide personal care, domestic help, respite care, meal services and benefits.